toextendmylimits/LinkedIn/coding_questions.md

 The second search finds the last position by always moving right when we see the target.
 Both searches run in O(log n), so the overall runtime is O(log n).

+## 152. Maximum Product Subarray

+We track both the max and min product ending at each position.
+For each new number, we consider three choices:
+the number itself, number × previous max, and number × previous min.
+We include the number alone because sometimes it's better to start a new subarray,
+especially after zeros or when previous products become worse than starting fresh.
+Then we pick the best and worst of the three, update global max, and move on.
+This handles negatives and zeros correctly in O(n).

 # TODO

 ## 146. LRU Cache